S0liman7/Smart-train-travel-reservation-system/ARCHITECTURE.md

 ## 1. Scope

-This document describes the software architecture of the **SmartTrain — Smart Train Travel Reservation System**, a web-based platform developed as part of the **SWE332 Software Architecture** course at Altınbaş University (2025–2026).
+This document describes the software architecture of the **SmartTrain — Smart Train Travel Reservation System**, a web-based platform developed as part of the

 The architecture is documented using the **4+1 Architectural View Model**, covering the logical, process, development, physical, and scenario views of the system.